Skip to main contentScroll Top

 DSC_0441.JPG

-The great wheel (the Singapore Flyer) is, for the record, the largest in the world to date (In 2011) with these 165 meters offering a view over the entire bay, ahead of that of Nanchang in China (160 m) and the famous London Eye and these "only" 143 m (which remains the largest in Europe anyway).
+The Ferris wheel (the Singapore Flyer) is, incidentally, currently the largest in the world (in 2011) with its 165 meters offering a view of the entire bay, surpassing that of Nanchang in China (160 m) and the famous London Eye and its "only" 143 m (which remains the largest in Europe nonetheless).

 DSC_0443.JPG